Subshifts as Models for MSO Logic: Symbolic Spaces and Logic

-\begin{example} Consider the three forbidden patterns of figure \ref{fig:sft}.
-The first one says that we cannot find a \tcolor{red} point at the left of a \tcolor{SkyBlue} point.
-This can be interpreted as follows: every time we find a \tcolor{red} point, then all the points at the right of it are also \tcolor{red}.
-With the second forbidden pattern, we deduce that every time we find a \tcolor{red} point, then the entire quarter of plane on the above right of it is also filled with \tcolor{red} points.
-The third pattern ensures us that every configuration contains at most one quarter of plane of color \tcolor{red} : if it contains two such quarters of plane, then there must be a bigger quarter of plane that contains both.
+\begin{example} Consider the three forbidden patterns of figure \ref{fig:sft} and denote by \textbf{D} the dark color and \textbf{L} the light color.
+The first one says that we cannot find a \tcolor{\cdark} point at the left of a \tcolor{L} point.
+This can be interpreted as follows: every time we find a \tcolor{\cdark} point, then all the points at the right of it are also \tcolor{\cdark}.
+With the second forbidden pattern, we deduce that every time we find a \tcolor{\cdark} point, then the entire quarter of plane on the above right of it is also filled with \tcolor{\cdark} points.
+The third pattern ensures us that every configuration contains at most one quarter of plane of color \tcolor{\cdark} : if it contains two such quarters of plane, then there must be a bigger quarter of plane that contains both.

 Hence a typical configuration looks like $A$.
 Other possible configurations are $B,C,D,E$.
-They correspond to extremal situations where the corner of the quarter of plane is situated respectively at $(0, -\infty)$, $(-\infty, 0)$, $(-\infty, -\infty)$ et $(+\infty, +\infty)$ \end{example} \begin{example} Consider the set of colors $\left\{\tcolor{black}, \tcolor{white}\right\}$ and $\cal F$ to be the set of patterns that contains two $\tcolor{black}$ points or more.
+They correspond to extremal situations where the corner of the quarter of plane is situated respectively at $(0, -\infty)$, $(-\infty, 0)$, $(-\infty, -\infty)$ et $(+\infty, +\infty)$ \end{example} \begin{example} Consider the set of colors $\left\{\tcolor{\cdark}, \tcolor{W}\right\}$ and $\cal F$ to be the set of patterns that contains two $\tcolor{\cdark}$ points or more.

-Then $X_{\cal F}$ contains configurations with at most one $\tcolor{black}$ point.
-Up to shift, $X_{\cal F}$ contains then two configurations: the all $\tcolor{white}$-one, and one where only one point is $\tcolor{black}$ and all others are $\tcolor{white}$.
+Then $X_{\cal F}$ contains configurations with at most one $\tcolor{\cdark}$ point.
+Up to shift, $X_{\cal F}$ contains then two configurations: the all $\tcolor{W}$-one, and one where only one point is $\tcolor{\cdark}$ and all others are $\tcolor{W}$.

 \end{example}